paralin/starred/README.md

 - [atomic14/wordle_robot](https://github.com/atomic14/wordle_robot) - A robot to solve wordle puzzles
 - [lardemua/atom](https://github.com/lardemua/atom) - Calibration tools for multi-sensor, multi-modal, robotic systems
 - [RobotWebTools/rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) - Server Implementations of the rosbridge v2 Protocol
-- [ExpressLRS/Backpack](https://github.com/ExpressLRS/Backpack) - Firmware for ExpressLRS compatible backpacks
 - [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 - [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) - Awesome list of open-source startup alternatives to well-known SaaS products 🚀
 - [Jxck-S/plane-notify](https://github.com/Jxck-S/plane-notify) - Notify if a selected plane has taken off or landed using OpenSky or ADS-B Exchange data.
 Compares older data to newer data to determine if a landing or takeoff has occurred.
 As well as nav modes, emer
 - [microsoft/pyright](https://github.com/microsoft/pyright) - Static Type Checker for Python
-- [kedro-org/kedro](https://github.com/kedro-org/kedro) - A Python framework for creating reproducible, maintainable and modular data science code.
+- [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
+It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [amundsen-io/amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 - [ebellocchia/bip_utils](https://github.com/ebellocchia/bip_utils) - Generation of mnemonics, seeds, private/public keys and addresses for different types of cryptocurrencies
 - [seemoo-lab/opendrop](https://github.com/seemoo-lab/opendrop) - An open Apple AirDrop implementation written in Python